Student Disability Services

-3. Before the office can initiate any action, the student must complete the College of Medicine Information Request Form to provide a written request for services.
+3. Before the office can initiate any action, the student must complete the Penn State College of Medicine Disability Services Information Request Form to provide a written request for services.

 4. The DSC will contact the student upon receipt of the form to gather information regarding the student's possible disability.
 The DSC will also discuss the types of reasonable accommodations which may be available to allow the student equal access to the educational opportunities of the College of Medicine, available services, the student's rights and responsibilities, and documentation guidelines needed to establish the existence and severity of a disability.

 5. If the student does not already have detailed documentation of the nature and extent of their disability from medical practitioners, the Office can suggest referrals necessary for obtaining such documentation.
 However, the cost of obtaining the necessary documentation is borne by the student.